 Led by Stephanie Bleyer.
 Highlights effective practices for community outreach & engagement based on several action-oriented case studies.
 Learn how to produce effective engagement campaigns for artwork that contains social justice content.

 Led by choreographer Andrew Simonet.
 A practical look at budgeting for artists.
 Discusses misconceptions about money, four ways to improve your financial life this week, establishing life-long principles, determining your hourly rate, and creating a realistic project budget.

-Led by artist Steve Lambert.
+Led by artists Sue Schaffner.
 Offers an overview of best practices for your web presence, including web site, blog, email marketing and other communications, as well as case studies of artists who have established innovative and effective web presences.

 What People Are Saying

 "Access to the video recording of a webinar is really a plus.
 Sure, Richard’s event was particularly rich and informative.
 But having the possibility to review any webinar multiplies the value of online teaching."

 “I received so much helpful info from those webinars that I am still going back to the resource materials and my notes and finding more that I can do.
 Fantastic webinars!”

 – Diana Tonnessen, Webinar Participant, Gainseville, FL

 "Many thanks for the excellent seminar with Dread.
 The presentation was well paced, contained excellent visual examples.
 It was current and professional without being stodgy.
 As someone with a 20-year background in PR and marketing, I’m so glad to see this kind of info available to artists.
 As a 50-something emerging artist, my training was mostly pre-web, so social media is a new Everest to climb."